dimagimburg/KMeansAlgorithmSequentialAndParallel/README.md

 Parallel and sequential implementation of cluster finding algorithm based on KMeans, parallel is implemented with CUDA and OpenMP, communication is done with MPI (mpich1.4.1p)

+## Instalation:
+1. (if you use visual studio) link the MPICH library follow those instructions: http://nick-goodman.blogspot.co.il/2012/02/using-mpich-from-ms-visual-studio-2010.html

+## The problem world:

 *impleneted for points [(x,y) plane], each point is moving in circle around its center*

 Given input is: